Regulation of ship pollution in the United States: Vessels General Permit

-Approximately 69,000 vessels, both domestic and foreign flagged, are covered by the VGP.
+In 2016 EPA estimated that approximately 69,000 vessels, both domestic and foreign flagged, were covered by the VGP.

 EPA issued its Small Vessels General Permit (sVGP) for smaller commercial vessels in 2014, however this permit only applied to ballast water.
 In 2018 Congress repealed the sVGP under the Vessel Incidental Discharge Act.
-As of 2020 small vessels are subject to the ballast water requirements of the VGP, Coast Guard regulations, and applicable state and local government requirements.
+As of 2023 small vessels are subject to the ballast water requirements of the VGP, Coast Guard regulations, and applicable state and local government requirements.

 Vessel Incidental Discharge Act

 The Vessel Incidental Discharge Act (VIDA), approved in 2018, requires EPA to develop new performance standards for vessel discharges, and generally requires that the new standards be at least as stringent as the 2013 VGP.
 On October 26, 2020 EPA published proposed VIDA implementation regulations.
 Until this proposal is finalized, the existing EPA discharge permits and Coast Guard regulations remain in effect.

 Sewage

 Commercial vessels discharging sewage, except fishing vessels, are subject to the VGP or SVGP requirements.
 Recreational vessels are exempt from the permit requirements, but vessel operators must implement Best Management Practices to control their discharges.